 Understanding customer requirements

 VOCs collected could be very basic or naïve.
 It needs careful business insights that have to be converted into the requirements.
-The expert group should thoroughly go through VOCs and identify its requirements according to the parameters.
-For example, let us assume a company is planning to provide customer service support and they have collected VOC of the customers.
-One of the VOC of the customer is “it takes a too long time to get my issues resolved.”
+The expert group should thoroughly go through VOCs and identify their requirements according to the parameters. for example, let us assume a company is planning to provide customer service support and they have collected VOC of the customers. one of the VOCs of the customer is “it takes a too long time to get my issues resolved.”
 And the customer is looking for better support with quicker resolution.

-CTQ tree is a little bit complicated to build, but once created it helps to achieve the targets within the specific period of time with the proper approach.
+CTQ tree is a little bit complicated to build, but once created it helps to achieve the targets within a specific period of time with the proper approach.

 Characteristics of CTQ

-When we talk about critical to quality in any session, we give the example of bottled drinking water.
+When we talk about Critical To Quality in any session, we give the example of bottled drinking water.
 Let’s say, you are going to buy some water because you are thirsty.
 What are the characteristics that will influence your purchase?
 In a simple water bottle, two things will influence your decision.
-First is bottle and second is water.
+The first is a bottle and the second is water.
 If you are a customer, what characteristics should water have to influence your decision?